David Seaman: International career

 Seaman made his England debut in 1988 and appeared for the side in fifteen consecutive years, a national record, since equalled by Rio Ferdinand.

-He earned his first England cap under Bobby Robson in a friendly against Saudi Arabia in November 1988.
+Seaman earned his first England cap under Bobby Robson in a friendly against Saudi Arabia in November 1988.
 Robson selected him as England's third-choice goalkeeper behind Peter Shilton and Chris Woods at the 1990 FIFA World Cup, but after arriving in Italy he had to pull out of the squad due to injury and was replaced by Dave Beasant.

-Seaman remained a member of the England squad under new manager Graham Taylor, although he was not selected for Euro 92.
+Seaman remained a member of the England squad under new manager Graham Taylor, although he was not selected for Euro 1992 in Sweden.
 During qualification for the 1994 World Cup, Seaman played in the crucial game against the Netherlands, which England lost 2–0; he also played in the final match against San Marino, in which Davide Gualtieri scored after 8.3 seconds before England recovered to win 7–1.
-England ultimately failed to qualify for the tournament.
+England ultimately failed to qualify for the tournament in the United States.

-Seaman cemented his place as the undisputed number-one keeper with the arrival of Terry Venables as manager, and played every minute of every match during Euro 96.
+Seaman cemented his place as the undisputed number-one keeper with the arrival of Terry Venables as manager, and played every minute of every match during UEFA Euro 1996 on home soil.
 Seaman saved two spot-kicks in the tournament; the first a penalty in normal play from Scotland's Gary McAllister in a group match, while England were 1–0 up (Paul Gascoigne scored soon after to make it 2–0).
 Then, after England's quarter-final against Spain ended scoreless, Seaman saved Miguel Ángel Nadal's kick in the shootout to knock Spain out of the tournament.
 England eventually were eliminated in the semi-final by Germany on penalties, after Andreas Köpke saved the penalty taken by Gareth Southgate.
 Seaman was named alongside Golden Boot winner Alan Shearer and winger Steve McManaman in the UEFA "Team of the Tournament".
 Euro 96 sponsor Philips named him "Player of the Tournament".